mjn2max/mjn2max.github.io/_posts/2023-03-03-tally-counter-click.markdown

 - Save Your Counts: Record and keep track of your progress at any time.
 - User-Friendly Interface: A clean and minimalist design makes navigation a breeze.

-**Perfect for:**
+**Perfect For:**

-- Habit tracking (fitness reps, water intake, etc.)
+- Habit tracking (fitness reps, water intake, etc.).
-- Inventory management
+- Inventory management.
-- Event attendance
+- Event attendance.
-- Counting laps, scores, or patterns
+- Counting laps, scores, or patterns.

 ---